hideaki-j/hideaki-j.github.io/index.md

 **🇯🇵 University of Tokyo, Tokyo, Japan** - MSc, Natural Language Processing\
 March 2016
-- Earned a research master's degree from Computing System Group, Multidisciplinary Science Department, through his research on natural language processing (NLP).
+- Earned a research master's from the Computing Systems Group, Multidisciplinary Science Department, through research in NLP.
 - Achieved a GPA of 3.7/4.0, demonstrating a commitment to academic excellence.
 - Thesis on synonym detection using the skip-gram model, later published in the Journal of Natural Language Processing.

 **🇯🇵 Waseda University, Tokyo, Japan** - BEng.
 Applied Mathematics\
 March 2014
-- Earned math bachelor's from one of Japan's leading institutions, ranked 5th nationally in math (2022 QS).
+- Earned a bachelor's from one of Japan's leading institutions, ranked 5th nationally in mathematics (2022 QS).
 - Passionate about mathematics, achieving multiple top-level grades in key subjects such as Mathematical Statistics, Differential Equations, and Applied Mathematics.
 - Thesis on accent detection using Optimality Theory earned a top grade, further inspiring him to pursue a career in R&D.